ScripterSugar/wdfp-extractor/README.md

 ## Contributing

 I won't actively manage this repository as far as it works for me, so if you're having trouble using the tool on your side, in most cases you'll have to fix the problem yourself.
 You can still issue the tickets, but do not expect me to actively fix it.
 Please feel free to open any PR.

+If you want more asset coverage added to tool, please provide the details about assets you want to export, including file formats, asset path, format of data, etc.

 The application built from the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
 Refer to the repository to check how to install dependencies and start development on your local machine.